 There are many aspects to consider when implementing a corporate knowledge management strategy.
 Let’s look at some of the main problems present in companies:

 – disorganized information: having a lot of disorganized information is equivalent to not having any.
-For a corporate document to be such, it must be easily searchable: if no one can find it or access it, it’s like not having created it at all;
+For a corporate document to be useful, it must be easily searchable: if no one can find it or access it, it’s like not having created it at all;

 – multiple repositories: using more than one repository for storing and organizing documentation is not a problem.
 It is a problem when the repositories are not organized and do not communicate with each other, further complicating the phase of searching for information within them;